opensvc/docs.opensvc.com/source/compliance.best.practice.rst

 Present to modules only the rules they use
 ==========================================

-So that the :command:`nodemgr compliance env --module <my module>` action displays useful information.
+So that the :cmd:`nodemgr compliance env --module <my module>` action displays useful information.
 To do so,

 *  make use of ruleset in moduleset encapsulation.